What Is The Key To Quality Volume Hiring In Contact Centers?

 In the United States, it takes an average of 47 days to fill an open position, at an average cost of more than $4k.
 This is not surprising when you consider the time that a hiring team spends searching out talent, scheduling and conducting interviews with a large number of candidates, and then manually assessing each candidate to find the ones that best match the requirements.
 This process uses significant administrative resources, while still leaving the final selection largely reliant on gut instinct rather than data-driven decision-making.

 Often such processes make sense when it comes to hiring for managerial or executive roles.
 These roles demand a wide range of skills and experiences and the successful candidate is usually expected to remain in the position for a number of years.
 However, when it comes to hiring a large number of people to fill a contact center, traditional hiring methods are simply too time consuming and inefficient.

 The importance of volume hiring in contact centers

 Hiring for contact centers is very different from hiring for other workplaces.
 Contact center jobs require agents to have excellent communication, customer service and problem-solving skills.
 These skills are difficult to convey on a resume and tough to assess through traditional screening methods.
 Additionally, these roles also have higher-than-average turnover.
-According to a study from Cornell University, American contact centers have a 33% turnover rate, making it clear that the traditional, manual recruiting and screening process for volume hiring is resource-consuming and not an efficient approach.
+American contact centers have a 38% turnover rate, making it clear that the traditional, manual recruiting and screening process for volume hiring is resource-consuming and not an efficient approach.